Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

 Nucleosynthesis studies in mergers are commonly based on simulation data that follow the evolution of the ejecta for timescales shorter, $\sim$~ms, than the r-process nucleosynthesis timescale, $\sim$~s.
 This makes it necessary to extrapolate the time evolution of thermodynamic properties like temperature and density in order to follow the nucleosynthesis to completion.
-It is commonly assumed that the expansion is homologous, $\rho \sim t^{-3}$, with the temperature evolution determined by the nuclear energy production of the r process.
-The nuclear energy production during the r~process, originating mainly from $\beta$ decays, is in the range $\dot{Q} \approx 1-4$~MeV~s$^{-1}$~nuc$^{-1}$ (see lower panel of Fig.~\ref{fig:revol}). \citet{Rosswog.Korobkin.ea:2014} have performed long-term simulations and found that the r-process energy release does not qualitatively alter the properties of dynamic ejecta. \citet{Wu.Fernandez.Martinez.ea:2016} found that r-process heating can increase the amount of ejecta up to a factor 2 in viscous outflows from accretion disks and remove an anomalously high abundance of $A=132$ nuclei \citep[see Fig.~\ref{fig_8} and][]{Lippuner.Fernandez.Roberts.ea:2017,Siegel.Metzger:2018}.
-R-process heating can increase the amount of ejecta and critically shape the dynamics of marginally bound ejecta responsible for fall-back accretion on timescales of the second to minutes~\citep{Metzger.Arcones.ea:2010,Desai.Metzger.Foucart:2018}.
+It is commonly assumed that the expansion is homologous, $\rho \sim t^{-3}$, with the temperature evolution determined by the nuclear energy production of the r-process.
+It originates mainly from $\beta$-decays and is in the range $\dot{Q} \approx 1-4$~MeV~s$^{-1}$~nuc$^{-1}$ (see lower panel of Fig.~\ref{fig:revol}). \citet{Rosswog.Korobkin.ea:2014} have performed long-term simulations and found that the r-process energy release does not qualitatively alter the properties of dynamic ejecta. \citet{Wu.Fernandez.Martinez.ea:2016} found that r-process heating can increase the amount of ejecta up to a factor 2 in viscous outflows from accretion disks and remove an anomalously high abundance of $A=132$ nuclei \citep[see Fig.~\ref{fig_8} and][]{Lippuner.Fernandez.Roberts.ea:2017,Siegel.Metzger:2018}.
+R-process heating can critically shape the dynamics of marginally bound ejecta responsible for fall-back accretion on timescales of seconds to minutes~\citep{Metzger.Arcones.ea:2010,Desai.Metzger.Foucart:2019}.
 Late-time fall-back accretion has been suggested as possible mechanism to explain the extended X-ray emission observed in some short GRBs~\citep{Rosswog:2007}.
 R-process heating on timescales of days to weeks after the merger has been found responsible for powering the ``kilonova'' electromagnetic emission~\citep{lipacz97,Metzger.Martinez.ea:2010} as will be discussed in the next section.